How to Build a Lightsaber at Savi's Workshop

 Reservations and Cost

 As Darth Vader once said, “Don’t underestimate the Force.”
-This VIP experience requires a reservation made in advance that also lines up with a Hollywood Studios or Disneyland park ticket reservation.
-Same day reservations are not available at the moment but walk-ins are available on a first-come first-serve basis depending on availability.
-Due to physical distancing and safety precautions, reservations are limited and the availability is even slimmer.
+Disney recommends making a reservation to partake in this VIP experience.
+The reservation must also line up with a Hollywood Studios park ticket reservation.
+Same day reservations are limited and can be made up to 2 hours in advance.
+Walk-ins are available on a first-come first-serve basis depending on availability.

 To make a reservation, head to Savi’s Workshop online or use the My Disney Experience App connected to your park tickets.
 Bookings are available two months out and get reserved very quickly.
 A form of payment is required at the time of booking and will only be charged upon arrival or missed appointment.
-Disney just recently increased the price of a lightsaber from $199 to $219.99 plus tax.
-This cost includes one lightsaber, the building experience and a carrying case.
+The experience, lightsaber, and carrying case costs $250 plus tax.
+Additional customizations can also be purchased at Dok-Ondar’s Den of Antiquities.